SciSharp/LLamaSharp/README.md

-﻿# LLamaSharp - .NET Bindings for llama.cpp
+﻿# LLamaSharp - .NET Binding for llama.cpp

 ![logo](Assets/LLamaSharpLogo.png)

 The C#/.NET binding of [llama.cpp](https://github.com/ggerganov/llama.cpp).
 It provides APIs to inference the LLaMa Models and deploy it on native environment or Web.
-It works on both Windows and Linux and does NOT require compiling the library yourself.
+It works on both Windows and Linux and does NOT require compiling llama.cpp yourself.

 - Load and inference LLaMa models
 - Simple APIs for chat session